nmshd/documentation/_docs_integrate/01-integrate-scenarios.md

 Discover how events work and how you can leverage them in your application.

-## Manage Requests
+## Working with Requests

-Learn how to create and manage requests.
+Learn how to create and manage Requests.

 ## Manage Attributes of Others